 Types of Trades

 - Position Trades

 - Day Trades

 The majority of our positions are in stocks and exchange traded funds, although we are also active in options.
 It is up to each individual to find their comfort zone and invest in what makes sense for them.
-We will try to help.
-Our forum is a great place to get and exchange information and thoughts.
+We will try to help with ongoing discussion of strategy and portfolio construction.

 - Position Trades: Most of our trades fall into the "position trade" category.
 These trades generally last for years.

 - Swing Trades: We make a handful of these opportunistic trades that typically last for months.